mauriziodapor/POLARe/README.md

 The results (DESCS for both spin-polarized and spin-unpolarized beams, S, T, and U parameters, atomic density, and cumulative probability) are saved in the folder RESULTS and are graphically represented in the folder FIGURES.

-Comparisons with calculations of the DESCS of spin-unpolarized electron beams (atomic numbers: 18, 29, 36, and 79; electron energies: 1keV, 4keV, and 16keV) by Riley et al. (M.E.
+Comparisons of POLARe selected calculations of the DESCS of spin-unpolarized electron beams (atomic numbers: 18, 29, 36, and 79; electron energies: 1keV, 4keV, and 16keV) with the calculations of Riley et al. (M.E.
 Riley, J. MacCallum, and F. Biggs, Atomic Data and Nuclear Data Tables, Vol. 15, pp. 443-476, 1975) are presented in the folder COMPARISONS .

 Compile using the following command: